 Students are expected to attend all classes and associated activities.
 Attendance is mandatory if the delivery of this course is through a weekend based format.
-See course syllabus for penalties for missed classes associated with weekend courses.
+Penalites associated with missed classes can be found on the course syllabus.

 English Usage

 Students are expected to proofread all written work for any grammatical, spelling and stylistic errors.
 Instructors may deduct marks for incorrect grammar and spelling in written assignments.